-The day commemorates the liberation of Czechoslovakia by the Allies in May 1945.
+The day commemorated the liberation of Czechoslovakia by the Allies in May 1945.

 Day of the Slavic Apostles Cyril and Methodius (5 July)

-The missionaries Cyril and Methodius are closely associated with the arrival of Christianity in this country and the first Slavic alphabet, Cyrillic (in the year 863).
+Cyril and Methodius’s missionaries are closely associated with the arrival of Christianity in this country and the first Slavic alphabet, Cyrillic (in the year 863).

 Jan Hus Day (6 July)

-The day marking the burning of Jan Hus at the stake (6.
+On the day marking the burning of Jan Hus at stake (6.
 7. 1415).
 Jan Hus was a reforming religious leader and the rector of Prague University.